 the ratio for fresh herbs 1:2

-to soothe a sore throat and stop infections, laryngitis and tonsillitis, coughs, dryness of the lungs, and digestive upsets (2)
+Tincture of calendula soothes a sore throat and stops infections, laryngitis and tonsillitis, coughs, dryness of the lungs, and digestive upsets (2)

 Similarly, works this violet sore throat spray.

 The lymph is filtering and eliminating waste products and bacteria and therefore helps keep our immune system strong.
-Calendula tincture raises immunity by stimulating lymphatic drainage (3)
+Tincture of calendula raises immunity by stimulating lymphatic drainage (3)

-its spasmolytic effect is used for the treatment of abdominal cramps and constipation (5)
+its spasmolytic effect is used to ease abdominal cramps and constipation (4)

 wound healing

-You can apply locally to reduce pain and swelling (inflammation) and to treat poorly healing wounds and leg ulcers.
-Or apply to the skin (used topically) for nosebleeds, varicose veins, hemorrhoids, and inflammation of the rectum (6)
+You can apply it locally to reduce pain and swelling (inflammation) and to treat poorly healing wounds and leg ulcers.
+Or apply to the skin (used topically) for nosebleeds, varicose veins, hemorrhoids, and inflammation of the rectum (5)

-excellent antimicrobial activity against fungi and most of the bacteria tested while comparing with Fluconazole (7)
+This marigold tincture recipe has excellent antimicrobial activity against fungi and most of the bacteria tested while comparing with Fluconazole (6)

-Calendula contains astringents such as tannins that are used topically on the skin for the treatment of acne.
-Calendula tincture reduces inflammation and prevents further spread of the infection over the skin.
-It also promotes rapid healing of the skin (8).
+Calendula tincture contains astringents such as tannins that are used topically on the skin to ease acne.
+Calendula tincture reduces inflammation and prevents the further spread of infection over the skin.
+It also promotes rapid healing of the skin (7).

 Alternatively, make acne mask from calendula tincture, cinnamon, and essential oils